colbert2677/DevForum/README.md

 I've hopefully organised the contents of this repository in such a way that navigation should be trivial and easy.
 Accessibility is a treat especially when it comes to archives.
 Below are the directories found in this repository and what they mean to me.

 ### Community Tutorials
-This directory contains a list of all tutorials I have written straight from source.
+This directory contains a list of tutorials I have written straight from source.
 A lot of my threads tend to get lost when new tutorials are posted, so those are preserved here.
 There is a lack of comments here as well, so you can browse only the content of the thread.
 Sometimes there may be some useful tidbits in the comments but that's somewhat uncommon.

+I have selectively chosen tutorials to put in here.
+Threads that hold no meaning or aren't worth archiving have been left out.
+For example, my very first tutorial was written to work around buggy Gui input behaviours.
+That method has long since been outdated and was initially bad to begin with, therefore it does not appear here.

 There is also a directory inside this which shows what tutorials I'm in the process of writing.
 I keep them here for a few reasons:
 - Writing it directly on the DevForum means I have to log on\*